mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ---

 <p class="message--warning"><strong>WARNING: </strong>
-You can deploy Kaptain to a cluster in a selected workspace.
-If you do not intend to deploy Kaptain to a certain cluster, you must switch the workspace you are deploying to or move that cluster to another workspace.
+Ensure the cluster that you want to use to deploy Kaptain is the only cluster in its workspace. <b>Kaptain is meant to be deployed on workspaces with a single cluster</b>.
 </p>

 ## Prerequisites